BINF3101-yohe/Lab10_sars_CoV_2_part2/README.md

 ### LQ10.1
 What is the 'type' of object we just made storing all the names of these sequences?
 Hint: We used this function last lab.

 You can easily read FASTA files using the SeqIO.read function from biopython.
+Make the following function in your terminal.

 ```python
 from Bio import Entrez